Recent Acquisition by AFA of “A very tired child, 2023”

 While one can approach music intellectually, profound listening occurs when one intuitively feels and becomes immersed in the flow of the music.
 Deep listening involves a knowingness or remembrance of previous notes and elements of the song, allowing for constant intuitive comparison and contrast.
 Rather than dwelling on past notes, deep listening involves immersing oneself in the continual nowness of the music.

 Certain spiritual practices advocate for untethered thoughts, where memories of the past are manifested in the mind without attaching to the present moment.
 This helps dismantle the illusion of linearity.
-Similarly, "now-time," which relates to past struggles, is not tethered to those struggles, enabling free action and movement.
+Similarly, "now-time," relates to past struggles but is not tethered to those struggles in the form of identity, thus enabling free action and movement.

 Establishing a "fabric of relations" rooted in allyship and generosity stands in opposition to fear-based dominance.
-Sexism, classism, racism, and colonialism thrive on fear, which acts as their glue, holding oppressive systems together.
+Sexism, classism, racism, and colonialism thrive on fear, which acts as the glue holding oppressive systems together.
 In contrast, a fabric of relationships embodies resilience and flexibility, unlike the stiffness of glue.
+Fear often prevents and debilitates our practices of care, causing us to withdraw inward to avoid further harm.
+Fear blinds us to the needs outside of ourselves and convinces us that our personal needs are separate from those of others.

 Hospitality